MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ## Reference information

 ### Office Content Delivery Network (CDN)
-The software to install and update Office 365 ProPlus is available on the Office Content Delivery Network (CDN) on the Internet.
+The software to install and update Office 365 ProPlus is available on the Office Content Delivery Network (CDN) on the internet.
 The Click-to-Run service, which manages installations and updates of Office 365 ProPlus, makes calls to the Office CDN, which is hosted by Akamai.

 Office 365 has a Memorandum of Understanding with Akamai as part of the Office 365 accreditation package and Akami has a FedRAMP moderate accreditation.
 For availability, the Click-to-Run service can failover to a world-wide instance of Azure Front Door, which also has a FedRAMP moderate accreditation.